University—Rosedale (federal electoral district)

 University—Rosedale is a federal electoral district in Ontario, Canada, that has been represented in the House of Commons of Canada since 2015.
+The riding is currently represented by Chrystia Freeland, former Minister of Finance and former deputy prime minister of Canada.

 History

 University—Rosedale was created by the 2012 federal electoral boundaries redistribution and was legally defined in the 2013 representation order.
 It came into effect upon the call of the 42nd Canadian federal election in October 2015.
 The riding was created out of the northern parts of the electoral districts of Trinity—Spadina and Toronto Centre.

 Geography

-The riding includes the entire campus of the University of Toronto, plus the Toronto neighbourhoods of Rosedale, Little Italy, the Annex and Yorkville, among others, plus the northwestern portion of Downtown Toronto.
+The riding includes the entire St. George campus of the University of Toronto, plus the Toronto neighbourhoods of Rosedale, Little Italy, the Annex and Yorkville, among others, plus the northwestern portion of Downtown Toronto.